flightaware/libpg2sdr/README.cubicsdr.md

 ## Configure cubicsdr

 You should see the LPCSDR in the device list.
-Select it, set a sample rate of 10MHz, click Start:
+Select it, change the gain configuration to "LNA/VGA/MIX/ALL":

 ![CubicSDR setup screen](screenshots/cubicsdr-startup.png)